laurabenestan/db-RDA-and-db-MEM/README.md

 cor(Y)
 ```

 Nothing problematic.
-Not surprising cause MEM are orthogonal to each other.
+Not surprising cause MEMs are orthogonal to each other.
 Do a db-RDA global model with all explanatory variables.
 ```{r}
 rda1=rda(X, Y)